jgmalcolm/jgmalcolm.github.io/_posts/2015-02-05-medschool-strategy.md

  [willpower]: http://www.amazon.com/gp/product/0143122231/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0143122231&linkCode=as2&tag=jgmalcolm-20&linkId=RUYFTLGPIX7E62OL

-Your mind wandering while you're trying to study a diagram or memorize a table?
+Does your mind wandering while studying a diagram or memorizing a table?
 Recopy it by hand multiple times.
 It requires only determination to keep copying while you're brain is (mostly) on autopilot.
 I'm always amazed at how effective this can be.
 I usually pull this out when I've repeatedly gotten a topic wrong, and I just channel that frustration into recopying a diagram or table.
 Each iteration, add a new detail to the diagram, simplify a part you already know, go faster.

 **Break the problem down into easier pieces.** Is the entire combined glycolytic, TCA, Urea pathway too daunting?
 Then just pick one to redraw for